 The beginning of Emperor Hill consists of unrelenting switchbacks, it is steep, narrow and a little harrowing in a couple of spots.
 I can’t lie, there was more than one occasion when I doubted the sanity of the whole trip.

-There was a time when my nephew asked if anyone else was finding the trail scary and we told him to just keep his eyes on the trail and move forward … honestly, we were all following the same advice.
+There was a time when my nephew asked if anyone else was finding the trail a little scary and we told him to just keep his eyes on the trail and move forward … honestly, we were all following the same advice.

 However, the entire Emperor Hill is not like the beginning and it does, eventually, become treed and less switchback-y.